blaidddwr/socref/coding_standard.md

 A header and source file that provides forward class declarations for all classes declared within a namespace, exists in each namespace directory.
 The name of these files are '\_\_init\_\_'.

-## Special Entrypoint
+## Special Entry Point

 This only applies to applications.

 ### Python

-The special main module provides an entrypoint for an application in the root package.
-A global main function, to be defined as the entrypoint of an application, is allowed in this main module.
+The special main module provides an entry point for an application in the root package.
+A global main function, to be defined as the entry point of an application, is allowed in this main module.
 The required if statement is also allowed in this main module.

 ### C++